A common question we often get asked is – Can you eat raw mushrooms?

 Some raw button mushroom slices in your salad are probably fine, but data shows that it is best to eat the majority of your mushrooms cooked.

 Some of the nutritional value of certain nutrients in mushrooms decreases when they are cooked, but there are others whose concentration increases.
 Not to mention that cooking gets rid of the harmful and potentially-carcinogenic toxins present in certain mushroom varieties.

 You’re also more likely to eat more mushrooms in one sitting if they’re cooked, compared to eating them raw.
 So, you still get more nutrients either way.
 It’s a win-win.

-For more information on how to use mushrooms in your diet, check out our ultimate mushroom calories guide.
+For more information on mushroom nutrition, check out our ultimate mushroom calories guide.

 Like This Post?
 Pin It to Pinterest!